Keeping Property Exchanges Out Of The Crosshairs

 Written by Max Hansen

-A taxpayer replacing low basis commercial or agricultural real estate will typically recognize substantial capital gains that are not fully offset by the proposed expensing deduction for improvements on equal value replacement real estate if the improvements are minimal in value or non-existent.
-This is the case with agricultural land or properties located in areas with high land to improvement value ratios.
-Without additional cash to cover both the tax liability and the new investment, loss of property exchanges will result in a government-induced shrinkage of agricultural and commercial real estate investments, retarding ability for growth and diminishing the net worth of farmers, ranchers, and other real estate investors.
+A taxpayer replacing low-basis commercial or agricultural real estate will typically recognize substantial capital gains that are not fully offset by the proposed expensing deduction for improvements on equal-value replacement real estate if the improvements are minimal in value or non-existent.
+This is the case with agricultural land or properties located in areas with high land-to-improvement value ratios.
+Without additional cash to cover both the tax liability and the new investment, loss of property exchanges will result in a government-induced shrinkage of agricultural and commercial real estate investments, retarding the ability for growth and diminishing the net worth of farmers, ranchers, and other real estate investors.

 Most recently, Congress has gotten bogged down in the repeal of Obamacare and the passage of new healthcare legislation.
 Congress is also faced now with action on the debt limit.
-However, tax reform legislation and the threat against like-kind exchanges is still lurking.
+However, tax reform legislation and the threat against like-kind exchanges are still lurking.
 Please do your part to keep property exchanges out of the crosshairs by contacting your Congressional delegation.
-You can also obtain more information on this subject by going to www.1031taxreform.com.
+You can also obtain more information on this subject by clicking here.

 About the author: Max A. Hansen is President and CEO of American Equity Exchange, Inc., an attorney, and a Certified Exchange Specialist™.
 He is a member of the Committee on Sales, Exchanges, and Basis of the ABA Section of Taxation and a Board member, Past President, and co-chair of the Government Affairs Committee of the Federation of Exchange Accommodators (FEA).
 He has conducted seminars and appeared on panels of experts around the country on the subject of Section 1031 exchanges.
 Some of the foregoing content is the collaborative work product of the FEA Government Affairs Committee.